Tips on How to Store Chocolate

 Tip #3: Try to keep the chocolate bars in a dark place away from the light.
 Not just away from sunlight, as the rays will obviously melt the bars, but keep it away from artificial lighting as well.
 Any kind of light will cast bad flavour just as oxygen does.

 Tip #4: Refrigerate chocolate only if you need to.
 This is rather a controversial topic among the chocolate community, here is our take on it.
 Ideally, chocolate should be stored in a cool and dry place as tip #1 suggests.

-You should refrigerate only if you need to because, chocolate can easily absorb odors and you don't want last nights Chinese take out ruining the flavour of a delicious chocolate bar.
+You should refrigerate only if you need to because chocolate can easily absorb odors and you don't want last nights Chinese take out ruining the flavour of a delicious chocolate bar.

 The moisture in the fridge may also lead to a "sugar bloom", this means the sugar in the chocolate will rise to the surface and discoloration may happen to your chocolate bar.

-Plus summer is hot, and if you are not using your air conditioning in your house you might need to rely on your fridge.
+Summer leads to extremely hot temperatures for some of us, and if you are not using your air conditioning in your house you might need to rely on your fridge.
 If you do decide to put it in the fridge, put your bars in an airtight bag or container to protect it against odors and condensation.
 When you decide to indulge in your bar, best to let the chocolate reach room temperature before unwrapping.